-There are a number of scams that can occur when buying or selling items on eBay.
-As a buyer, you may be offered an item at a significantly lower price than its true value, only to have the seller back out of the deal once you’ve paid.
+Several scams can occur when buying or selling items on eBay.
+As a buyer, you may be offered an item at a significantly lower price than its actual value, only to have the seller back out of the deal once you’ve paid.
 As a seller, you may be asked to ship an item before payment has been made, only to have the buyer disappear once the item has been sent.

 In case you’re a seller, only ship items after payment has been made, and be sure to use a shipping method that offers tracking.
 If you suspect you’ve been scammed, contact eBay immediately so they can investigate and take appropriate action.